Camera Support #10565

 Unfortunately, two attempts to upload the ORF failed (at what looks like the 4MB mark), so I've uploaded it to my photo-sharing account: http://imageevent.com/ralf/olympustg4

-#4 Updated by Ralf Brown about 3 years ago
+#4 Updated by Ralf Brown over 3 years ago

 Pull request updated with noise profiles.
 I had trouble generating base/tone curves -- the camera is applying lens distortion correction to JPEG output, which is confusing dt-curve-tool since the images don't quite match up....
 However, from the flawed curves I generated and visually matching Darktable's rendering against camera JPEGs, I can say that the base curve differs substantially from the "olympus-like" preset (darker shadows and less aggressive brightening of highlights) and even more so from the alternate preset, which really crushes highlights.

-#5 Updated by Pascal de Bruijn about 3 years ago
+#5 Updated by Pascal de Bruijn over 3 years ago

 I've merged the pull request, with some minor added-finetuning: